Citrolate: The Complete Guide To This Aroma Chemical

 Summary

-Citrolate is a cost-friendly synthetic that gives perfumes a bright grapefruit note with a hint of melon and the dry edge of bitter orange.
-It lasts longer than most natural citrus oils making it a handy bridge from the top of a scent into the heart.
+Citrolate is a lab-made citrus molecule that smells like fresh grapefruit peel tempered with a hint of melon and bitter orange pith.
+It lasts far longer than most natural citrus oils making it a handy bridge from the top of a perfume into the heart and even the base.

 Was this article helpful?